usual2970/certimate/README_EN.md

 Q: Automatic Certificate Renewal?

-> A: Certificates that have already been issued will be automatically renewed 10 days before expiration.
+> A: Certificates that have already been issued will be automatically renewed **10 days before expiration**.
 The system checks once a day to see if any certificates are nearing expiration, and if so, it will automatically reapply for the certificate and deploy it to the target service.

 ## Contributing